WaviestBalloon/RobloxFLogArchive/README.md

 # Roblox FLog Archive
 Roblox FLog Archive is a small service to archive plaintext FLogs in the Roblox Player binary.

+You can view the archive overview at https://roblox-flog-archive.wav.blue/api/info A proper frontend will be created at a later date!

 ## Why though??

 Roblox engineers sometimes add little easter eggs that get appended to your Roblox log files during client initialisation, I always enjoyed seeing them whilst inspecting my log files and have decided to start a archival program to keep a history of all `FLog`s found in the Player binary.